abdo-essam/Image-Filters/README.md

 The image processing operations applied are:

--Addition of a constant value (90) to each pixel value of the grayscale image.
+--Addition of a constant value (90) to each pixel value of the grayscale image.
 -Subtraction of a constant value (90) from each pixel value of the grayscale image.
 -Multiplication of each pixel value of the grayscale image by a constant value (1.5).
 -Inverting the grayscale image by taking the bitwise complement of each pixel value.